PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 `neovim` would actually refer to package defined in original nixpkgs on unstable channel.

-Test with `nix run` if everything is allright.
-And don't forget to add new file to the git repository so the flake can see it.
+You can test by running `nix run`.
+If done right, Neovim should still start as before.
+Don't forget to track new file in git.

 {{ end() }}